Written by Jonathon Briggs from the Brumer lab, Michael Smith Laboratories

 What are your strategies for overcoming failure in science?
 Join the conversation @ubcmsl with #LabLifeLessons.

-This is the third post of the #LabLifeLessons blog series, a series that highlights the adventures of the PhD experience and beyond.
+This article is part of the #LabLifeLessons blog series, a series that highlights the adventures of the PhD experience and beyond.
 Written by Postdoctoral Fellows at the Michael Smith Laboratories, this series includes a number of posts ranging from personal experiences, interviews, and stories, reflecting on the journey and extracting the learned lessons in the process. #LabLifeLessons focuses on these challenges and aims to bring an authentic voice to the story.
-If you enjoyed this story, check out some of our other posts in the #LabLifeLessons series.
+If you enjoyed this story, check out the other articles below.